Jacob-Hollis/portfolio-website/README.md

 ## Installation Instructions

 ### You'll use these every time you need to run the dev environment
+- Option 1 (Recommended) - use Docker Compose
+    - docker compose up
+- Option 2 - use venv
     - venv\Scripts\activate.bat
         - activate the virtual environment
     - python manage.py runserver
         - run the dev web server on localhost:8000

 ### One time install commands for local development (run in venv)
 - pip install django